zackcornelius/hubitat-ikea/knockturn-alley-driver/README.md

 The `Scourgify` spell will cleanup the data mess we got after casting the `Legilimens` spell.
 When cast, it will:
 1. Read data that was gathered during the `Legilimens` spell.
-You need first cast the `Legilimens` otherwise nothing will happen.
+You need to first cast the `Legilimens` otherwise nothing will happen.
 2. Use the raw data to create a friendly attributes report.

 After casting the spell, refresh the device details page to see the attributes report.
 Have fun!